RohithKodukula/pic10c/README.md

 6/5/2020 Tried to add fonts to emulate classic minesweeper but failed because I couldn't figure out how to navigate QFontDatabase commands.

 6/7/2020 Added right-click event for flagging and also proper neighbor cell clearing.
 Also made sure that bombs didn't spawn within the user's first click.
 There is therfore a slight delay after the first click while bombs are spawned but nothing much can be done about that.
-Added the winning condition and made a screen for displaying whether the player wins or loses.
+Added the win condition, putting in a window for winning or losing.
+Added credits too.
+Should be just about done.

 ### Zoeb's Section
 * 06/03/2020 learning how to play minesweeper - used this video! https://www.youtube.com/watch?v=7B85WbEiYf4